tpatzig/activitydiary/README.md

 # Activitydiary
-## Analyse and manage all your recorded GPS Tracks
+## Analyze and manage all your recorded GPS Tracks

 ActivityDiary is the digital Diary for all your Activities.
 A Diary entry (Activity) consists of: